liborty/TokenCrypt/README.md

 ## Usage

+There are two command line interface bash scripts that automate the whole process:

-**`ncrpt`** [-h][-x][-b][-q][-v][-z] inputpath/dirname
+**`ncrpt** [-h][-x][-b][-q][-v][-z] inputpath/dirname`

 The options mean, respectively: -h help, -x test for hex files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
-The tests for hex and base64 files are now optional.
-You only need to invoke them when you suspect that the directory being processed may contain some.
-Should you forget to use them, everything will still work, only the output may take up more space.
+The tests for hex and base64 tests are now optional.
+They only need to be invoked when the input directory contains such files.
+Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.

-`ncrpt` creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
+Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
 Thus `./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
 There is no recursive descent into subdirectories.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories, the overall compression percentage rate and the total number of files encrypted.